 Unison has begun restoring power to their 16,000 customers left without power in Taupō after a massive outage this morning.

-Unison spokesman Danny Gough said they were continuing to work closely with Transpower to restore power as soon as possible.
+Unison spokesman Danny Gough said earlier they were continuing to work closely with Transpower to restore power as soon as possible.

 Gough said Transpower had lost supply to Taupō at their Wairakei substation grid exit point about 8.40am.

-Earlier Gough said both transformers that supplied the main Taupō area had been tripped out.
+At the time of the outage Gough said both transformers that supplied the main Taupō area had been tripped out.

 "We understand it's frustrating for people on a busy Monday morning.
 We will be working to get power back up safely soon," he said.